-A freelance book reviewer who likes to highlight the relationship issues via article writing from the inspired books.
+A freelance book reviewer who likes to highlight the relationship issues via article writing.

 Relationships in the Modern Era

 The relationships dilemma is increasing in the present era to an extreme.
 People are confused and puzzled about learning the secret of a successful relationship.
 Nobody claims a 100% successful relationship formula.
 This issue has increased to such a limit that everybody is living in chaos in building and maintaining a strong relationship these days.
 Some say there isn't any such thing as a successful relationship, you just simply bear with each other.
 There is another group that supports the notion that a successful relationship does exist.
 You need to put in a lot of effort to build it.

 Let’s take these two notions into account to find out our answer to a million-dollar question; how to build a strong relationship with your partner?
 The first group who believes in tolerating their partner means to say that no matter what your partner does and say you just tolerate it.
 Alright if considered then it creates more complexity to the existing relationship.
 The other partner is going to take his/her better half as for granted.
 They are going to live life as mere puppets where the one controls the other.
 There seems to be no mutual understanding of any sort among them.
 They are either going to fall apart or live in as aloof at sooner or later stage of their relationships.
 So, I personally disagree with this notion.
 As I have already observed and witnessed such aloof couples in my life who have no idea about what the real kind of relationship can do to make their life beautiful.
 They lack that x- factor spice in the life that brings the real joy and charm into a successful relationship.
 Their children lack the personality of their own just because of the same reason of having a dominant parent who is also controlling children's life as the way the better half's life is being controlled.

 “The only thing that a child needs, is one grownup who believes in them.”